Travel Friendly Sex Toys: Saving Space, Taking Your Toys Through Airport Security, and More

 This works best with a grinder that comes with straps, as these will hold it in place on top of the machine no matter how vigorously you grind.

-This post was sponsored by VVD and their Rider Desire ride-on sex machine.
+This post was sponsored by VVD and their Rider Desire ride-on sex machine, an affordable Cowgirl or Sybian alternative.
 All writing and views, as ever, are mine.
 Header image by VVD.

 [Guest Post] Restraints for Medical Kink: How and Why Do People Use Them in BDSM? by Lorenz Engel